 Chiles Rellenos are one of my favorite things to order at Mexican restaurants.
 A chile stuffed with cheese, dipped in egg batter, cooked, and drowned in enchilada sauce?
 Yes, please!
 For years now I've been meaning to make a baked version of Chiles Rellenos and finally got around to doing it today since it's Cinco de Mayo, using my spin on this recipe.
 I expected the result to pale in comparison to the real thing, but it was actually really, REALLY good.
 My husband and I both stuffed ourselves, and I don't think it's just because we adore green chiles.
 Still not as good as authentic Chiles Rellenos, but a nice approximation!
 We will definitely have it again and again.
-It's also super easy to make- I have a terrible cold and Paul decided to make it while I supervised.
+It's also super easy to make- I have a terrible cold and my husband decided to make it while I supervised.
 He did a great job!
 Next time I'm going to try putting a string cheese (mozzarella) in each chile instead of laying them down flat, but as written it was delicious, too.

 Baked Chiles Rellenos

 2 7 oz cans whole green chiles, drained